 Now, sit down with your breakfast and this one-page day planner.
 It can be a few minutes before the kids usually get up.
 Or right at the breakfast table with them.
 There’s no perfect time for this.
 Just do it.

-- One spot for THREE things you are thankful for
+- One spot for 3 things you are thankful for;

-- One spot for THREE things to do during the day
+- one spot for 3 things to do during the day; and

-- And one spot for your “MAMA MANTRA” for the day
+- one spot for your “MAMA MANTRA” for the day.

 Let’s break those down…